todokku/heroku-heartbeat/README.md

-# Heroku Backend Template
+# Heroku Heartbeat

-This codebase is a wrapper for running and deploying a backend application to Heroku with ease.
+A hackathon app built with Deno which runs a job to ping all my free Heroku dynos to prevent them from sleeping after 30 min of inactivity.

 #### Requirements: